Ryneex/Realtime-Cursor-Event-Handler/README.md

 ## Problem

-hover over the divs. when it becomes blue, try to scroll the site, when you scroll, even tho when your cursor isn't on top of the div, it still stays blue for some time.
+hover over the div. when it becomes blue, try to scroll the site, even tho when your cursor isn't on top of the div, it still stays blue for some time.
 Sadly it is intentinal for high performance.

 [Preview the problem](https://ryneex.github.io/Realtime-Cursor-Event/problem.html)